bitnob/secure_secrets/README.md

 ### 3.3 Security

-- Use strong encryption for storing secrets (e.g., AES-256)
+- Use AES-256 encryption for storing secrets
 - Implement secure random generation for secret keys and passwords
 - Ensure all communications are over HTTPS
 - Implement rate limiting to prevent brute-force attacks